hasnainIITD/hasnainIITD.github.io/_pages/about.md

 As a data scientist, I am perennially interested in finding meaningful patterns and deriving actionable insights from data.
 In my <a href="https://dr.ntu.edu.sg/handle/10356/160021">PhD</a>, I have worked on develpoing data-driven decision systems and autonomous control agents to manage increased air traffic.
 I proposed `machine learning` models that can approximate the `uncertainty`, inherent in an airport environment and recommend intelligent aircraft pushbacks to minimize airport airside congestion, fuel burn and related emissions.
 Moreover, the developed algorithms can be adapted to design other `control systems` that require intelligent decision making to satisfy competing demands of multiple stakeholders with limited information.

 In my spare time, I enjoy running, traveling, and going on hikes with friends and family.
-I can be contacted on multiple social platforms (see bottom of the page).
+I can be contacted via other social platforms (see bottom of the page).

 <!-- I attempted to minimize airport taxiway congestion problem by adopting intelligent pushbacks using Deep Reinforcement Learning (DRL) framework.  -->